seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 he fell.
 When he came to himself again, he said,
 If he had done or said any thing amiss, he desired
 their worships to think it was his infirmity.
 Three
-or four wenches, where I stood, cried ‘Alas, good
+or four wenches, where I stood, cried 'Alas, good
-soul!’ and forgave him with all their hearts: but
+soul!' and forgave him with all their hearts: but
-there’s no heed to be taken of them; if Caesar had
+there's no heed to be taken of them; if Caesar had
 stabbed their mothers, they would have done no less.

 **BRUTUS**